-What is WMI?
-Is this a new brand of German cars?
-Nope.
-Since we like to explore the vast fields of knowledge, we are going to try to approach this question: What is WMI?
-There are people out there who don’t have the imperious need to master the concept, taxi drivers for example, but there are other brave people who will live much better with the knowledge of these skills.
-So, what is WMI?
+For this reason, and because we like to explore the vast fields of knowledge, we are going to try an approach to the transcendental question: What is WMI?
+There are people out there who do not have the urgent need to master the concept, taxi drivers or taxidermists for example, but there are other brave people who will live much better with the knowledge of these skills.
+Today goes for them: What is WMI?

 What is WMI?
 A basic approach to the concept